MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Update-MgUserEventInstance.md

   - `[UniqueId <String>]`: For internal use only.
   - `[UniqueIdType <String>]`: locationUniqueIdType

-MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty\[]>: The collection of multi-value extended properties defined for the event.
+MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>: The collection of multi-value extended properties defined for the event.
 Read-only.
 Nullable.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[Value <String[]>]`: A collection of property values.

-ONLINEMEETING `<IMicrosoftGraphOnlineMeetingInfo>`: onlineMeetingInfo
+ONLINEMEETING <IMicrosoftGraphOnlineMeetingInfo>: onlineMeetingInfo
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ConferenceId <String>]`: The ID of the conference.
   - `[JoinUrl <String>]`: The external link that launches the online meeting.
 This is a URL that clients will launch into a browser and will redirect the user to join the meeting.